3. Significant accounting policies

 This involves the calculation of clinical trial accruals at each period end, for which an estimation of the expected full clinical trial milestone cost is required, as well as the current stage of patient recruitment or treatment.

 Clinical trials usually take place over extended time periods and typically involve a set-up phase, a recruitment phase and a completion phase which ends upon the receipt of a final report containing full statistical analysis of trial results.
 Accruals for patient recruitment and patient completion are prepared separately for each clinical trial in progress and take into consideration the stage of completion of each trial including the number of patients that have entered the trial and the number of patients that have been treated in the trial.
 In all cases, the full cost of each trial is expensed by the time the final report is received.

 Revenues to date have consisted principally of collaboration revenues, which consist of milestones, license fees, non-refundable upfront fees and royalties received in connection with collaboration and license agreements.
-Starting in 2021 we also have commercial revenues from the sales of Jyseleca, which are reported as “Product net sales” in our consolidated income statement.
-We also generated revenue from our fee-for-service activities, which is reported as discontinued operations per 31 December 2020.
+Starting in 2021 we also have commercial revenues from the sales of Jyseleca® in Europe, which are reported as “Product net sales” in our consolidated income statement.

 The revenue recognition policies can be summarized as follows:

 We recognize revenue when our customer obtains control of promised goods or services, in an amount that reflects the consideration that we expect to receive in exchange for those goods or services.
 To determine revenue recognition for agreements that we determine are within the scope of IFRS 15, we perform the following five steps: